saiashishpalai/source-searcher-pro/docs/features/SLACK_INTEGRATION_GUIDE.md

 **Cause:** Slack requires HTTPS for redirect URIs (security requirement)

 **Solution:**
-1. Make sure ngrok is running: `./ngrok http 3000`
+1. Make sure LocalTunnel is running: `./LocalTunnel http 3000`
 2. Use the HTTPS URL in your environment variables
-3. Update Slack App settings with the ngrok HTTPS URL
+3. Update Slack App settings with the LocalTunnel HTTPS URL

 ---